ezsystems/ezpublish-kernel/doc/specifications/proposed/named_queries/named_queries.md

 QueryTypes can accept parameters, that can be used as values in the query.
 It can be used for paging, or to set a ContentType identifier...

+In the initial version, QueryType objects can be created as PHP classes.
+The main use-case is to allow developers to define Queries for the project that can be used in several ways, without knowing their internals.

 ## Components